-Vet visits could be stressful for your cat or dog; it could be because the pet has associated the vets with previous negative experiences and the car ride to the vet surgery.
-This makes it more challenging for the vet to diagnose any problems during the visit.
+Vet visits could be stressful for your cat or dog; it could be because the pet has associated the vets with previous negative experiences and the car ride to the vet surgery, or they simply have not visited the vet very often as a result of the pandemic and find the new environment and people stressful.
+This can make it more challenging for the vet to diagnose any problems during the visit.

 Slowly accustom your pet to being held and having different parts of their body held and examined, use a calming tone of voice and provide treats as a reward.
 Once your pet is comfortable with you handling him/her, ask other friends and family members to help to get them comfortable with other people handling them.